Fort Smith students escape unscathed from Fayetteville school bus fire

-FAYETTEVILLE -- Twenty-five Fort Smith students and about two staff members were evacuated during a school bus fire Monday afternoon.
+FAYETTEVILLE -- Twenty-five Fort Smith students and about two staff members were evacuated during a school bus fire Monday afternoon, according to the Fire Department.

-Passengers were evacuated from the bus at 2817 N. Garland Ave. when passersby alerted them to the fire just before 1 p.m., said Brian Wandstrat, Fayetteville Fire Department public information officer.
+Passengers were evacuated from the bus at 2817 N. Garland Ave. just before 1 p.m. when passersby alerted them to the fire, said Brian Wandstrat, Fayetteville Fire Department public information officer.
+There were no injuries, he said.

-The department responded within a few minutes and quickly got the fire under control, he said.
+The department responded within a few minutes and quickly brought the fire under control, Wandstrat said.
+The Fayetteville Police Department also provided traffic control at the scene.

 "We are thankful to local citizens and the fire department," said Christina Williams, Fort Smith public information coordinator.

-The bus passengers were on their way to a boys basketball camp at the Arkansas Athletes Outreach complex when the fire occurred, she said.
+The bus passengers were on their way to a boys basketball camp at the Arkansas Athletes Outreach complex when the fire occurred, Williams said.
+Arkansas Athletes Outreach is adjacent to the Washington County Fairgrounds, about half a mile south of where the bus was evacuated.

-Everyone was evacuated from the bus safely and there were no injuries, Wandstrat said.
-The Fayetteville Police Department also provided traffic control at the scene, he said.
+The Fayetteville School District provided a bus to transport students and staff the rest of the way to the basketball camp, said Alan Wilbourn, Fayetteville communications director.

-The Fayetteville School District provided a bus to transport students and staff from the scene of the fire to the basketball camp, said Alan Wilbourn, Fayetteville communications director.
+The Fort Smith School District sent another bus to provide transportation home after the camp, according to Williams.